nuodb/node-nuodb/README.md

 ## Best Practices

 Any `try` `catch` block in which NuoDB resources are created must be followed by a `finally` block in which NuoDB resources are then cleaned up.
-Attempting to clean up NuoDB resources in a `try` block can lead to NuoDB resources being created an never cleaned up.
+Attempting to clean up NuoDB resources in a `try` block can lead to NuoDB resources being created and never cleaned up.

 ### Good Example